Nikon Lens Mounts

 FL

 FL lenses feature elements manufactured from Fluorite, a monocrystal optical material.
-Fluorite is excellent at correcting chromatic aberration within the visible light spectrum and is also lighter than optical glass.
-Fluorite-glass can however be brittle and temperature-sensitive.
+Fluorite is excellent at correcting chromatic aberration within the visible light spectrum and is lighter than optical glass, helping to improve lens weight, balance, and handling with super-telephoto focal lengths.

 Most popular FL lenses: Nikon AF-S FX 500mm f/4E FL ED VR | Nikon AF-S 400mm f/2.8E FL ED VR